casper-network/docs/source/docs/casper/dapp-dev-guide/dictionaries.md

 Items within a dictionary exist as individual records stored underneath their unique [dictionary address](../../dapp-dev-guide/understanding-hash-types#hash-and-key-explanations), or seed URef, in global state.
 In other words, items associated with a specific dictionary share the same seed [`URef`](../../design/uref) but are otherwise independent of each other.
 Dictionary items are not stored beneath this URef, it is only used to create the dictionary key.

-As each dictionary item exists as a stand-alone entity on global state, regularly used dictionary keys may be used directly without referencing their seed URef.
+As each dictionary item exists as a stand-alone entity in global state, regularly used dictionary keys may be used directly without referencing their seed URef.

 ## Creating Dictionaries